School of Biological Sciences

 they learn to fly as a surrogate for deciphering the evolution of flight in bats.

-Peer-reviewed research publications
+Peer-reviewed journal publications

 - Adams RA, Kwiecinski G. 2018.
 New records of bats from the southern Kalahari Desert, Kgalagadi Transfrontier Park,